Marta Estrada: Career

-Marta Estrada was the daughter of two amateur archaeologists.
+Marta Estrada's parents were both amateur archaeologists.
 She was born in Granollers, where she started her studies in the town's public elementary school.
 She later moved to Barcelona, where she followed her education in Institut Verdaguer.
 She graduated with Honours and a brilliant academic record both in Biological Sciences (1968) and Medicine and Surgery (1970) at the University of Barcelona.
 At the end of her bachelor's studies, in 1969, she was awarded with the Prize for the most outstanding graduate of her BSc degree, the National Graduation Award and the Llaç de l'Orde Civil d'Alfons X el Savi, a Spanish award for excellence in the education, science and research fields.
 Prior to that, in 1968, she received a scholarship to develop a doctoral thesis under the supervision of Ramon Margalef López and the Institute of Fishery Research (IIP), that she defended in 1976 under the title Studies of populations of aquatic organisms in a non uniform medium.
 As a result, she graduated as Doctor in Biology with a Prize for the most outstanding doctoral thesis from the University of Barcelona.